MirgorVlad/CLI-Agent/README.md

 Before running the application, set the following environment variables:

 - `OPEN_AI_API_KEY` : Your API key for the OpenAI language model API.
-- `CLAUDE_API_KEY` : Your API key for the Anthropic Claude OpenAI language model API.
+- `CLAUDE_API_KEY` : Your API key for the Anthropic Claude language models API.

 You can set them in your shell or add to your `/etc/environment`:
 ```sh